 Use and recycling of materials

-The environment is a matter close to our heart, and we work to protect it every day.
-Teosto has held a WWF Green Office certificate for about 10 years.
-We the recommendations of the Green Office system into account in all of our purchases as well as our fixtures and fittings.
-We take care of recycling all the waste types generated by our operations at our premises (plastic, cardboard, paper, biowaste, glass, metal, hazardous waste.
+We have held a WWF Green Office certificate for more than 10 years.
+The goal-oriented and measurable Green Office activities reduce the environmental impacts caused by the workplace.
+We take the recommendations of the Green Office system into account in all of our purchases as well as our fixtures and fittings.
+We take care of recycling all the waste types generated by our operations at our premises (plastic, cardboard, paper, biowaste, glass, metal, hazardous waste).

 Energy efficiency